fruendlab/esdt/README.md

 This is from the paper

 Sebastian & Geisler (2018): Decision-Variable Correlation.
-J Vis (in press).
+J Vis, 18(4):
+3.